perwu/FusionPathway/README.md

 The “Result_List” contains predicted the protein-protein interaction partners of p210 BCR-ABL1, an ordered gene list ranked by the fusion-association prediction, results of GSEA pathway association analysis. <br />

-Prediction evaluation using different literature-based benchmark gene sets.
+Prediction evaluation using 5 literature-based benchmark gene sets: 26 Wnt/Ca+/NFAT pathway genes (denoted WNT_CA+_NFAT genes), 1150 genes cited with BCR-ABL1 in the literature (denoted BCR-ABL genes), 1240 genes cited with CML in the literature (denoted CML genes), 328 genes categorized in the KEGG cancer pathways (denoted cancer pathway genes), and 68 target genes of compounds that have been tested in clinical trials or used for the treatment of imatinib-resistant CML (denoted drug targets).
 Data file “BenchmarkSets_CML.RData” contains these benchmark gene sets.  <br />

 > Score<-as.numeric(Result_List$Ranked_Result$Score) <br />
 > GeneID_ranked<-as.numeric(Result_List$Ranked_Result$GeneID_ranked) <br />